wdenxw/DisaPad/README.md

 ## Dataset Preparation

-It requires that you download the data from the project page (We will update the link later).
+It requires that you decompress data in the DisPad_data folder.

 ## Example Usage